-- Choose people who know you well.
-Do not choose the Nobel Prize-winning chair of the English Department if all he or she is going to say is that you sat in the front row and seemed to pay attention.
-Instead, choose people who can make the recommendation credible and powerful by illustrating the points they make with anecdotes that show you at your best.
-This means that, sometimes the person with the lesser-known name or the smaller academic reputation will write your letter.
-Fret not: It’s the content of the letter, not the title of your recommender, that will impress schools.
+- People who know you well.
+Don’t ask the Nobel Prize-winning chair of the English Department if all they’re going to say is that you sat in the front row and seemed to pay attention.
+Instead, ask people who can make the recommendation credible and powerful by illustrating their points with anecdotes showing you at your best.
+This means that sometimes the person with the lesser-known name or smaller academic reputation will write your letter.
+Fret not!
+It’s the content of the letter, not the title of your recommender, that will impress schools.
 It’s okay to choose your TA over the big-name prof.

-- Choose people that actually like you.
-Applicants are sometimes in such a rush to get their recommenders lined up that they miss obvious cues that could tell them that the person they’re asking doesn’t really like them–or doesn’t really have anything positive to say.
-Having your recommender like you (really like you) is crucial: People that like the person they are writing about will actually take the time to write a good recommendation.
+- Individuals that actually like you.
+Having your recommender really like you is crucial.
+People writing about someone they like will take the time to write a good recommendation.
 A recommendation that looks like it took five minutes to write suggests that that is exactly how much time the recommender felt the applicant deserved.
 In contrast, a recommendation that looks well thought out suggests that the recommender is committed to helping the applicant.
 In addition, someone who likes you will take the time to write things in a positive light, choosing anecdotes carefully and thoughtfully.
 Someone who doesn’t like you is likely to pick the first thing that comes to mind.

-- Choose people who can write well.
-Do not assume that all professors are created equal, particularly when it comes to articulating themselves.
+- Well-written people.
+Don’t assume that all professors are created equal, particularly when it comes to articulating themselves.
 This is especially important when it comes to professors who teach subjects not usually known for their writing intensity.

-- Choose people from a range of fields, backgrounds, and genders.
-If schools require more than one recommendation letter, choose people that can provide different—and complimentary—profiles of your personality and achievements.
+- People from a range of backgrounds.
+If schools require more than one recommendation letter, choose people that can provide different and complimentary profiles of your personality and achievements.
 If schools receive very similar letters from very similar people, they may wonder about the breadth and depth of your skills and interests.

-- Choose people able to support your application’s “marketing strategy.”
-Remember that every single aspect of the application needs to support the others and build on what has already been said.
-If you’re claiming to be a indefatigable academic or a crusader for the public good, a lack of recommenders who can bolster these claims may raise a major red flag with admissions officers.
+- People able to support your application’s “marketing strategy.”
+Remember that every aspect of the application needs to support the others and build on each other.
+If you’re claiming to be a indefatigable academic or a crusader for the public good, a lack of recommenders that bolster these claims may raise a red flag.

-- Choose the voice of experience.
+- Those with the voice of experience.
 If the recommender is not obviously more senior than you, it will seem strange.
-Make sure it is obvious that someone “higher up” in the ranks is writing on your behalf (typically, TA or higher).
+Make sure it is obvious that someone “higher up” in the ranks is writing on your behalf.
+This typically means a TA or higher.
 Even though titles don’t matter, make sure the recommender accurately describes their relationship to you in the letter.

-- Choose someone timely.
+- Timely individuals.
 Particularly in the realm of the recommendation letter, someone who will take the time to write a letter well and send it off in plenty of time is preferred.
 If the instructor you’re thinking about asking is known for taking 2 months instead of 2 weeks to return graded papers, perhaps you would be better off choosing someone else or making very sure that the recommender is on a concrete timeline.

 Who would have thought that a single letter would require so much thought?
 It just goes to show that no part of your grad school application should be taken for granted.
-Take the time to choose your recommenders carefully and help them craft a stellar letter, and you’ll reap the rewards in the long run.
+Take the time to choose your recommenders carefully and help them craft a stellar letter.
+You’ll reap the rewards in the long run.